datumlogic/gitflowtest/README.md

 $ git add -A .
 $ git commit -m "updated README.md"
-$ git push -u origin master
+$ git push -u origin develop

+Now you could SSH into a Test (Sandbox) environment, and pull the code from 'develop' for testing.